-Beginning in January, we posted a blog outlining five important reasons why excel spreadsheets were not to be trusted for implementation of the ASC 606 guidelines.
-Since then, we have extended that blog post into a series devoted to the topic of Excel, focusing each post to one of the five reasons.
+Beginning in January, we posted a blog outlining five important reasons why Excel spreadsheets were not to be trusted for implementation of the ASC 606 guidelines.
+Since then, we have extended that blog post into a series devoted to the topic of Excel, focusing each post on one of the five reasons.
 This month’s FINALE: “Excel is not a Reporting Tool”.

 Quick recap of what was said about reporting in our original blog post: